htovar03/Scaling-Applications-in-AWS/docs/class1/module1/lab1.rst

 - Creates a self-signed SSL certificate for use in deploying https services.
 - Sets the default region: us-east-1 (Virginia), ap-southeast-1 (Singapore), etc.

-The terraform files go into effect when you invoke 'terraform apply'.
+The terraform files go into effect when you invoke `terraform apply`.
 This step makes use of all of the prerequisites from the step before to build the environment in AWS.